 Please Note: Your experience with a particular product may differ from the view and experiences expressed on this blog.

-If you came over from my previous blog, you know I am a very verbose blogger!
-While I am going to be trying to curb my wordiness for this blog, I will be listing what I consider to be imperative information inside the review commentary portion of the post.
-I encourage you to always read the commentary to get a full understanding for why I choose to rate the product in the way I did.
-The commentary will always include:
+I will be listing what I consider to be imperative information inside the review commentary portion of the post, and as such, I encourage you to always read the commentary to get a full understanding for why I choose to rate the product in the way I did.
+The commentary may include:

 - Manufacturer/Company Claims

 - My impressions & results using this product

 - General commentary on the product (how it feels, performs, functions, etc.)

 After reading through the commentary, you can take a look at the additional information I include in my product review:

 Letter Grading (a.k.a., RougeRating)